New Patients 704-486-8911

 What is the best age to correct crooked teeth?

 The best age to attempt to align crooked teeth is between the ages of 8 and 14.
-At this age your teeth respond to treatment best, however, anyone can undergo orthodontic treatment to correct crooked teeth.
+At this age your teeth respond to treatment best, however, anyone can undergo orthodontic treatment to fix crooked teeth.

 What are the two phases to aligning crooked teeth?

-There are two phases to aligning crooked teeth: the initial alignment phase and the retention phase.
+The two phases to aligning crooked teeth include the initial alignment phase and the retention phase.
 In the initial alignment phase, your orthodontist will use braces or Invisalign to correct the alignment of your teeth.
 This usually takes around 12-18 months.
-In the retention phase, you will need to wear a retainer to maintain the corrected alignment of your teeth.
-Most people need to wear a retainer for at least 2 years.

 Are crooked teeth genetic?